Finance | Insurance

 The Poseidon Principles establish a framework for assessing and disclosing the climate alignment of ship finance portfolios.
 They set a benchmark for what it means to be a responsible bank in the maritime sector and provide actionable guidance on how to achieve this.

-The Poseidon Principles are consistent with the policies and ambitions of the International Maritime Organization, including its ambition for greenhouse gas emissions to peak as soon as possible and to reduce shipping’s total annual GHG emissions by at least 50% by 2050.
+The Poseidon Principles are consistent with the policies and ambitions of the International Maritime Organization, including its revised 2023 GHG Strategy which aims for net-zero emissions from international shipping by or around 2050.

-As a result, the Poseidon Principles enable financial institutions to align their ship finance portfolios with responsible environmental behavior and incentivize international shipping’s decarbonization – to shape a better future for the shipping industry and society.
+As a result, the Poseidon Principles aim to enable financial institutions to align their ship finance portfolios with responsible environmental behaviour and incentivise international shipping’s decarbonisation – to shape a better future for the shipping industry and society.

 The Poseidon Principles are applicable to lenders, lessors, and financial guarantors globally.
 They are intended to evolve over time to address other adverse impacts.